-Are you as a candidate serious about winning your election?
-If so, then you need to know and learn the seven key habits that nearly all winning political candidates have in common.
+If you as a political candidate are legitimately serious about winning your election, then you need to learn the seven key habits nearly all winning political candidates have in common.

-Some of these habits should seem obvious, and some you might disagree with and want to ignore.
+Some of these habits should seem obvious.
+Some you might disagree with.
+Others you might want to ignore.

-Don’t ignore them.
-Not if you really want to win your election.
+Don’t.
+Especially if you want to win your election.

 1. Winning Political Candidates Have a Message That Connects

-Winning candidates always have a message that connects with voters.
+Winning candidates always have a message that connects them with voters.

 That message identifies what the issues are, states your plan to solve them, and says what qualifies you to do so.

-Before you do anything else, you must develop a message that connects with the voters.
+Before you do much else, you must develop a message that connects with the voters.